VIVO Foundation

 vivo is an alliance of professionals experienced in the fields of psychotraumatology, international health, humanitarian aid, scientific laboratory and field research, sustainable development and human rights advocacy. vivo is an independent non-profit organization committed to the provision of services to those who need it most regardless of their racial, ethnic, sexual, religious or political affiliations.

 THIS WAS THEIR WEBSITE.
-The content is from the site's archived pages.
+The content is from the site's archived pages as well as other content from outside sources.

 Their current website can be found at http://www.vivo.org/